 - Place and adjust prosthetic appliances

 Do you want to begin a rewarding career in the dental field?
 Dental Assistants are expected to be in demand through 2028.
 And in a state like Pennsylvania, there are lot of them!
 PA employs more than 11,000 Dental Assistants.
 You can train to become a Dental Assistant at YTI Career Institute in Pennsylvania.
 Our program will prepare you for a career in the field through hands-on experience.
-Our classrooms and labs feature tools and equipment you would use on the job, and you’ll gain practical skills and knowledge through an externship at a dental office.
+Our industry-modeled labs feature tools and equipment you would use on the job, and you’ll gain practical skills and knowledge through an externship at a dental office.
 Are you ready to get started?
 Request more information today.